conor-deegan/personal-website/posts/building-web-services-from-scratch-part-4-load-balancer.md

 }
 ```

 Yeap I know I know, unwrap.
-I'm sorry. this function sends a GET request to the health check endpoint of each target and updates the health status in the `target_health` map.
+I'm sorry.
+This function sends a GET request to the health check endpoint of each target and updates the health status in the `target_health` map.
 The `target_health` map is a `Arc<Mutex<HashMap<Targets, bool>>>`.
 The `Arc` is used to share the map between threads and the `Mutex` is used to ensure only one thread can access the map at a time.
 This is important because we are updating the map from multiple threads.
 For me, it was a great example of where Rust can slow you down initially but once you understand it, the benefits are clear.

 The next function isn't really needed but it's used to write a response back to the client if there are no healthy targets.